 Recent years have seen a change in shopping habits.
 Even prior to the COVID pandemic, retail centres were struggling with increasing rents and business rates, competition from out-of-town retail complexes and an increase in online shopping with the loss of comparison retail (i.e., clothes, shoes, electrical goods) to the internet.
 The pandemic only served to exacerbate the situation, with many of the high street names switching to online shopping only, removing their presence from the High Street.

 National permitted development rights have also changed considerably, allowing for offices to be converted to residential uses without needing planning permission.
 Changes in technology have allowed for more people to work from home or adopt flexible working patterns (especially during the pandemic).
-This has led to reduced demand for offices in centres, with levels of demand remaining below pre-pandemic levels (2024).
+This has led to reduced demand for offices in centres, with levels of demand remaining below pre-pandemic levels (as of 2024).

 A side effect of the above has been the adverse impact on service sectors dependent on high footfall in West Bromwich and elsewhere and supported in part by office-based workers, such as food and drink sales, convenience retailing and smaller service industries.